antonio-petricca/bug-finder/README.md

 For Delphi applications compiled with a detailed debug map files it will get also information about the location of the exceptions in the source code.

-You can find a detail article about it at https://www.codeproject.com/Articles/602794/Bug-Finder-A-Real-Win-Extensible-Passive-Debugger .
+You can find a detailed article about it at https://www.codeproject.com/Articles/602794/Bug-Finder-A-Real-Win-Extensible-Passive-Debugger .

 ----------------
 More information